Blue straggler stars: Formation mechanisms

 Additionally, BSSs from binary mass transfer are expected to occupy the low luminosity part of the CMD, close to the cluster turn-off, since mass transfer is not as efficient at adding mass as merger events.

 Combining different observed properties is an effective way to distinguish between the formation mechanisms of BSSs.
 For example, in GC\,47 Tucanae, carbon and oxygen depleted BSSs, which also fall into a lower luminosity group and include two found in W UMa-type binaries, support their formation via binary mass transfer.
 However, the fact that these carbon and oxygen depleted BSSs exhibit rotational velocities similar to other BSSs challenges the binary mass transfer hypothesis.
-This highlights the complexities and our incomplete understanding of the formation processes of BSSs.